How do I collect my keys?

 How do I pay my rent?

-For properties we manage, we’ll ask you to set up direct debits to pay your rent, which will either be monthly in advance or quarterly.
-You’ll need to make sure that you’ve got enough money in your account each month for the direct debit to work.
-If there isn’t, you may be charged a late payment fee by us and your bank.
-For properties which aren’t managed by us, you’ll need to pay your rent directly to your landlord.
+For properties we manage, we’ll ask you to set up a Standing Order to pay your rent, which will either be monthly in advance or quarterly.
+You’ll need to make sure that you’ve got enough money in your account each month for the Standing Order to work.
+For properties which aren’t managed by us, you’ll need to pay your rent directly to your Landlord.
 The bank details you’ll need and your reference will be forwarded to you in advance.

 What does it mean to pay rent quarterly?

 Often landlords will ask that you pay your rent quarterly.
 This means you will pay 4 larger payments during the year rather than 12 monthly payments.
 If your contract starts on the 1st July your payment dates will be 1st July, 1st October, 1st January and 1st April.
+Please refer to your contract for your payments dates.
 The payments due on each of these dates will be equivalent to 3 months’ rent.

 What if something goes wrong in the house?

-If we manage your property, you will need to let us know about any maintenance issues.
-We have a team of trusted tradesmen and contractors who will resolve any issues you may have.
+If we manage your property, you will need to email: [email protected].
+We need all issues to be reported in writing.
+If you call us, we will ask you to email.
+Our team of trusted tradesmen and contractors will resolve any issues you may have during your tenancy.

 What is a joint & several contract?